jero98772/diy_graphic_linear_regresion/README.md

 intercept is B  : when start the line
 ![diy_linear_regresion](diy_linear_regresion.png)
 # NOTE
-python3 diy_linear regression.py dont work like a real linear regresion why is not linear
+linear regresion is function with pow 1 , have a form of a line
 ### contributes with donations

 	- Bitcoin: tb1qgt4trnnsxdmfcpnydkmk8ht0y4esg4cdvzmhaz